A Detailed Introduction to the Best WordPress eCommerce Plugins

 - pay affordable shipping rates, based on their location and order weight

-- customise their products
+- customize their products

 - join a loyalty scheme.

-These extensions are available from the official WooCommerce store, the WordPress repository, or third-party marketplaces, and are one of WooCommerce’s main strengths, allowing you to power-up its already-capable core.
+These extensions are available from the official WooCommerce store, the WordPress repository or third-party marketplaces, and are one of WooCommerce’s main strengths, allowing you to power-up its already-capable core.